h3lic0pt3r/Bricker-Breaker/README.md

 Still to be completed

-The main driver code is in newgame.py and the code for rendering brick is in bricks.py
+The main driver code is in newgame.py and the code for rendering brick is in bricks.py , the code for updating player and puck are in perframe.py.